msu-alglab/coaster-experiments/README.md

 6. Use `compute_runtimes_memuse.py --fpt --fd_heur` to compute runtimes and
    peak memory use info for |R|=4, ell=4 instances.

-### To run experiments for journal updates for TCBB:
+### To run experiments for journal updates for TCBB 2021:

 There are two experiments added here.